 10. Finally, with everything set up, you can select Publish at the top.
 This will bring you to where you can customise and set up how your BookingBug widget looks like to your customers, and where it will be displayed.
-You have the option to paste the widget HTML on your existing site, embed it into your Facebook Page or Wordpress site, or even host the widget on its own BookingBug public site.
+You have the option to paste the widget HTML on your existing site, or even host the widget on its own BookingBug public site.
 A BookingBug public site is a free site that is purely dedicated to hosting your widget.
 This is handy if you don’t have any existing site, but want to take online bookings without having to build your own website.
 If you have any trouble with this, you can contact your own web developer to help you out with this step.

 That’s all the basics covered for your BookingBug set-up!
 This video tutorial has only covered the basic settings that you may want to try out, so feel free to explore other more detailed features to fully customise your BookingBug system.